jawadhussein462/Awesome-Rag-Attacks/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Areas for improvement:
+Priority areas for development:

-- **Additional Attack Methods**: Implementation of other RAG attacks
+- **RAG Attack Methods**: Implementation of attacks from recent research papers
-- **Defense Mechanisms**: Methods to detect and prevent attacks
+- **Defense Mechanisms**: Methods to detect and prevent various attacks
-- **Evaluation Metrics**: More sophisticated assessment methods
+- **Evaluation Metrics**: More sophisticated assessment methods for different attack types
 - **Model Support**: Integration with additional LLM providers
 - **Performance**: Optimization for larger datasets

+We especially welcome implementations of new attack methods from the literature.
+Please ensure any new attacks include proper attribution to the original research.

 ## ⚠️ Ethical Considerations